LucaIsMyName/object-info.js/readme.md

 2. **Enabling Debug Visuals:**
    - Use the `data-oji-debug` attribute on the desired elements to initiate a visual overlay, displaying an extensive set of metrics for in-depth analysis.
 3. **Animating and Styling:**
-   - Apply the `data-oji-style-attributes` and `data-oji-attributes` to elements, and `oji.js` will assign computed metrics as HTML attributes.
+   - Apply the  `data-oji-attributes` to elements, and `oji.js` will assign computed metrics as HTML attributes.
 These can serve as hooks for further scripting or styling, allowing you to create responsive behaviors based on the element's metrics. (like triggering animations or interaction on certain viewport or document relatied positions)

 ## Data Points